lacker/astro/RUNBOOK.md

 `ssh bl-head`

+## Environment

+In general the pipeline runs as `obs`.

+* `su obs`
+* `conda activate pipeline`

 ## Splicing

 If we splice from `datax2` then there won't be contention with observing.

-First we need to check how much space is available in different places to make decisions.

 * ssh into bls0
-* `su obs`
 * `df -h --total /mnt_bls*/datax*`
 * Pick the one with the most space that isn't `bls9` which is for "special projects".
+If we splice from `datax2` then there won't be contention with observing, so just pick one of those for now.
 We'll put output there.
 * ssh into bls{n}
-* `su obs`
 * `all_df_bg` shows you usage for `blc{x}{x}` machines.
 Find one that's getting full.
 We'll take input files from there.
 * Pick one of the